eclipse-embed-cdt/web-jekyll/_posts/plugins/support/2016-12-02-plugins-install-issue.md

 ---

-For historical reasons, the GNU ARM Eclipse update sites for installing new software are hosted by SourceForge, and up to now they successfuly handled more than 4.500.000 downloaded files for this project.
+For historical reasons, the GNU ARM Eclipse update sites for installing new software are hosted by SourceForge, and up to now they successfully handled more than 4.500.000 downloaded files for this project.

 ## Problem